TheCedarPrince/thecedarprince.github.io/notes/08232022220628-origins-terrorism.md

++++
-@def title = "The Origins Of Terrorism: Cross-country Estimates Of Socio-economic Determinants Of Terrorism"
-@def slug = "08232022220628-origins-terrorism"
-@def tags = ["bibliography", "terrorism", "socioeconomics", "determinants", "archive"]
-@def description = "Brief summary of paper examining socioeconomic impacts or determinants of terroristic ideology"

-@def rss_title = "The Origins Of Terrorism: Cross-country Estimates Of Socio-economic Determinants Of Terrorism"
-@def rss_description = "Brief summary of paper examining socioeconomic impacts or determinants of terroristic ideology"
-@def rss_pubdate = Date(2022, 8, 28)
+title = "The Origins Of Terrorism: Cross-country Estimates Of Socio-economic Determinants Of Terrorism" slug = "08232022220628-origins-terrorism" tags = ["bibliography", "terrorism", "socioeconomics", "determinants", "archive"] description = "Brief summary of paper examining socioeconomic impacts or determinants of terroristic ideology" rss_title = "The Origins Of Terrorism: Cross-country Estimates Of Socio-economic Determinants Of Terrorism" rss_description = "Brief summary of paper examining socioeconomic impacts or determinants of terroristic ideology" rss_pubdate = Date(2022, 8, 28)
++++

 The Origins Of Terrorism: Cross-country Estimates Of Socio-economic Determinants Of Terrorism